-The existing City network has several limitations for adapting it for residential broadband use.
-A summary of these limitations follows:
+Limitations Opportunities The existing City network has several limitations for adapting it for The recent transportationresidential broadband use.
+A summary of these limitations follows: focused fiber projects offer the following opportunities to support residential Many of the legacy fiber-optic connections between broadband use: downtown City buildings utilize multimode fiber-optic cable (MMFO) instead of single-mode fiber-optic cable (SMFO).
+SMFO is generally preferred over MMFO because of the These fiber cable increased network capacity and distance between buildings trunklines are installed that can be achieved. on key corridors that reach key The City has limited (typically 12-strand or 24-strand) SMFO neighborhoods in West connections dedicated to downtown building connections, Oakland, Fruitvale, and these links are essentially at capacity without room for and East Oakland. further expansion.
+These trunklines could be used as part of a The recent transportation-focused fiber projects were residential broadband designed for connection to City infrastructure (e.g. distribution ring. intersections) and do not have fiber access vaults that have convenient access for residential buildings.
+Creating more These fiber cable access points will involve adding fiber vaults on the existing trunklines are trunkline in front of buildings or adding branch conduits connected to the City's and cables from existing fiber vaults at intersections. downtown buildings for ready access to the The recent transportation-focused fiber projects lack City's data centers and standardization in design and installation.
+Some fiber is the City's connection to placed in City signal interconnect or street light conduits.
+DRT. while some is placed in shared infrastructure with other agencies, which complicates fiber access and/or making These projects typically network changes.
+For example, the BRT fiber network only use 12-24 strands consists of multiple microducts owned by separate agencies of the trunk fiber, that are installed in a shared conduit and common pull box. so there is available capacity for other uses.
+The City of Oakland does not have dedicated staff or Generally the last 2-3 tubes (24-36 strands) of these fiber trunklines have been reserved for

-- Many of the legacy fiber-optic connections between downtown City buildings utilize multimode fiber-optic cable (MMFO) instead of single-mode fiber-optic cable (SMFO).
-SMFO is generally preferred over MMFO because of the increased network capacity and distance between buildings that can be achieved. - The City has limited (typically 12-strand or 24-strand) SMFO connections dedicated to downtown building connections, and these links are essentially at capacity without room for further expansion. - The recent transportation-focused fiber projects were designed for connection to City infrastructure (e.g. intersections) and do not have fiber access vaults that have convenient access for residential buildings.
-Creating more access points will involve adding fiber vaults on the existing trunkline in front of buildings or adding branch conduits and cables from existing fiber vaults at intersections. - The recent transportation-focused fiber projects lack standardization in design and installation.
-Some fiber is placed in City signal interconnect or street light conduits, while some is placed in shared infrastructure with other agencies, which complicates fiber access and/or making network changes.
-For example, the BRT fiber network consists of multiple microducts owned by separate agencies that are installed in a shared conduit and common pull box. - The City of Oakland does not have dedicated staff or contracts for fiber repair, and thus fiber communications breaks cannot be repaired in a timely manner.
+The City of Oakland does not have dedicated staff or contracts for fiber repair, and thus fiber communications breaks cannot be repaired in a timely manner.
 Although traffic signals can operate satisfactorily without communications, such delays are unacceptable for a residential broadband network.